mindahun21/ietp/README.md

    - Built with Flutter for cross-platform compatibility.
    - See [Mobile App README](Frontend/ietp_new/README.md) for details.

+3. **Backend And Admin Dashboard **
+   - Built with django (django template for dashboard and Dajngo Rest Framework for API development)
+   - See [Backend README] (
 3. **Control System**
    - Arduino UNO processes sensor data and controls motor adjustments.
    - Cloud storage logs patient health data for analysis.